 The work program year is the federal fiscal year, which begins Oct.
 1. Preparation of the UPWP typically begins in March of odd-numbered years.
 DRCOG leads this effort, with significant collaboration from RTD and CDOT and assistance from other agencies through the Agency Coordination Team.
 FHWA and FTA review the work program to ensure the proposed activities are consistent with federal requirements and eligible for federal funding.
 The UPWP is adopted by the DRCOG Board through the transportation committees process (see sidebar to Section 3.A).
 When the adopted work program receives formal federal approval, CDOT prepares and executes the consolidated transportation planning grant contract with DRCOG using a summary version of the Unified Planning Work Program as the scope of work.
 Exhibit 5 shows a typical timeline for developing the UPWP.

-Relationship to the Statewide Transportation Planning/Programming Process upon activities necessary to ensure seamless products and consistent schedules.

-CDOT provides input on planning issues and concerns and on UPWP tasks, products and timing desired for the statewide process.
-As funding allows, the UPWP includes the mutually agreed-
+Relationship to the Statewide Transportation Planning/Programming Process concerns and on UPWP tasks, products and timing desired for the statewide process.
+As funding allows, the UPWP includes the mutually agreedupon activities necessary to ensure seamless products and consistent schedules.